ColleagueRiley/Software-Rendering/README.md

 This tutorial is based on its source code.

 The basic idea of software rendering is simple.
 It comes down to drawing to a buffer and blitting it to the screen.
-However, software rendering is a bit more complicated than that when working with low-level APIs.
-The added complexity is because you must properly initialize a rendering context, telling the API how to expect the data.
-Then to draw you have to use the API's functions to blit to the screen, which can also be complicated.
+However, software rendering is more complicated when working with low-level APIs because you must properly initialize a rendering context, telling the API how to expect the data.
+Then to draw you have to use the API's functions to blit to the screen, which can be complicated.

 This tutorial explains how RGFW handles software rendering so you can understand how to implement it yourself.